 Although, going to the beach and breathing in the ocean’s salt air is great for the body, yet salt therapy takes this to a new level as the effects of breathing in the dry salt aerosol are much noteworthy.
 This Dry salt is able to move through both the upper and lower respiratory tracts whereas the wet salt can only reach the upper airways.

 This negatively charged Dry salt revives and speeds up the cilia which are covered by mucous and line our respiratory tract.
-The ciliary motion causes responds to a foreign particle such as dust by causing the mucous to travel towards your mouth so it can be coughed out.
-This process is hastened by salt therapy and in some cases where that process is non-existent it initiates it.
+The ciliary motion causes respond to a foreign particle such as dust by causing the mucous to travel towards your mouth so it can be coughed out.
+This process is hastened by salt therapy and in some cases where that process is non-existent, it initiates it.

 - What should I know before going into a HaloTherapy room?